close

 Words: 917|Pages: 2|5 min read

-Early in 1879, coincidentally the same year the Mission was founded, the Herald gave its support to a collective of New York clergy who committed to preach sermons indicting the horrific conditions of tenement houses in the Lower East Side, raising awareness from their pulpits the plight of the poor and dispossessed.
-Rev. Talmage had previously preached a series of sermons that deplored the actions of landlords and expressed generous empathy and solidarity with the poor.
+Early in 1879, coincidentally the same year the Mission was founded, the Herald gave its support to a collective of New York clergy who committed to preach sermons indicting the horrific conditions of tenement houses in the Lower East Side, raising awareness from their pulpits about the plight of the poor and dispossessed.
+Rev. Talmage had previously preached a series of sermons that deplored the actions of landlords and expressed generous empathy and solidarity with the poor (Talmage, 1880).
 Many relief agencies and rescue missions joined the protest.
 Jeremiah McAuley, who had recently left the squalor and crime of the Lower East Side to be an evangelist, took legal action in an effort to shut down the filthy housing where the poor were exploited.
 Clergy publicized and protested these conditions while rescue workers directly addressed the slum dweller’s plight.
 The workers cleaned squalid rooms, provided fuel and food, and located housing for evicted or particularly ill-housed families.
-This was only the first of many movements with which editors of the Herald would align the magazine.
+This was only the first of many movements with which editors of the Herald would align the magazine (Jones, 1999).

 Louis Klopsch was born in 1852 near Berlin, Germany.
-One year after his birth his mother died of a pulmonary infection.
-The next year his father, Osmar Klopsch, a poor physician, arrived in the United States with his toddler son to avoid imprisonment by the German government related to his activities in the revolutions that spread across Europe in 1848.
+One year after his birth, his mother died of a pulmonary infection.
+The next year, his father, Osmar Klopsch, a poor physician, arrived in the United States with his toddler son to avoid imprisonment by the German government related to his activities in the revolutions that spread across Europe in 1848.
 Louis was just two years old when he arrived in the United States and he spent the remainder of his life as a New Yorker.
 At the age of 34, he married Mary Merritt.
 Together, they had four children.
-As a young man, Klopsch studied journalism at Columbia University and after graduation, honed his publishing and business chops through a variety of ventures.
+As a young man, Klopsch studied journalism at Columbia University and after graduation, honed his publishing and business skills through a variety of ventures (Peters, 2013).
 He founded a devotional journal called Good Morning, followed by the trade magazine Daily Hotel Reporter.
 He also owned and operated the Pictorial Associated Press, pioneering newspapers to use photographs.
 Through the Press, he syndicated the sermons of his close friend and pastor, Rev. Talmage.
 Upon Klopsch’s acquisition of the Herald, Talmage, who had already been a contributor, became co-editor of the magazine.
 Klopsch first heard Talmage preach as a teenager.
 Talmage served as mentor and confidante to Klopsch throughout his life.
 The two men, often accompanied by their wives, traveled the world.
 The magazine continued to increase in circulation due to its photojournalism and articles by popular preachers such as Talmage and Spurgeon.
-Spurgeon, although revered today by Christian conservatives and fundamentalists, was well known in his day as a political progressive and many of sermons and articles in the Herald espouse his radical opposition to war and anti-imperialist position.
+Spurgeon, although revered today by Christian conservatives and fundamentalists, was well known in his day as a political progressive and many of his sermons and articles in the Herald espouse his radical opposition to war and anti-imperialist position (White, 2015).
 Theologically conservative and socially progressive, Spurgeon struck a nerve with Christians on both sides of the Atlantic.
 Southern Baptists either strongly edited his sermons or outright refused to print and distribute them because he was a staunch abolitionist.

 Get a custom paper now from our expert writers.